 YSQL

-These are only the wait events introduced by YugabyteDB, however some of the following wait events inherited from PostgreSQL might also show up in the yb_active_session_history view.
+These are the wait events introduced by YugabyteDB, however some of the following wait events inherited from PostgreSQL might also show up in the yb_active_session_history view.

-Class Wait Event Wait Event Type Wait Event Aux Description
+Wait Event Class Wait Event Wait Event Type Wait Event Aux Description

-TServer Wait CatalogRead Network Waiting for a catalog read operation
+TServerWait CatalogRead Network A YSQL backend is waiting for a catalog read from master.

-TServer Wait IndexRead Network Waiting for a secondary index read operation
+TServerWait IndexRead Network A YSQL backend is waiting for a secondary index read from DocDB.

-YSQLQuery QueryProcessing CPU Doing CPU work
+YSQLQuery QueryProcessing CPU A YSQL backend is doing CPU work.

 YB-TServer